 - All sources should be specified in your assignment, both in the text and in the list of references.
 This also applies when referring to your own previous work.

 - Sources can be for example data, reasoning and arguments from literature, syllabus, lecture notes, web pages, other students' exam papers or your own previously exam papers.

 It may be considered cheating or attempted cheating to use other people's material in your assignment without informing about it.
 It may also be considered cheating or attempted cheating to use your own previous work without informing about it.
 Cheating can have serious consequences for students.

 How to cite

 - Reference styles.
-The different subject areas use different styles for citing and referring to sources and for providing references.
+Different subject areas have different styles for sources and citations.
 Ask your teacher if you are in doubt about which reference style to use.

 - Sources and referencing gives a complete introduction to the use of sources, citations and reference styles.

 - Ask the teacher of your course.

 - You can also contact the librarian in charge of the subject at the library.